ghifarij/swift-cp/README.md

 ## 🚀 How to Use This Repo

-- Browse topics in the `topics/` folder.
+1. Pick a topic folder (e.g., `arrays/`).
-- Read the **concept summaries** in each `README.md`.
+2. Read the theory summary in the folder (if available).
-- Try solving the problem yourself on [LeetCode](https://leetcode.com/).
+3. Try solving the same problem on [LeetCode](https://leetcode.com/) or another platform.
-- Check my Swift solution files for a reference answer.
+4. Check my `.swift` file to see how I solved it.
-- Clone this repo to have your own **practice environment**.
+5. Clone this repo to practice offline.

 ---